On the Day

 Please note, your e-Ticket will be available to download 24 hours before your ceremony.

 Here's everything you need to know for your in-person ceremony in July 2022.

 These measures are subject to change, depending on Government guidance.

 Before the ceremony

-The doors will be closed once the ceremony starts and latecomers will not be able to join that ceremony.
+One hour before your ceremony start time (for example 8.00am for a 9.00am ceremony), venue doors open and attendees will be invited to be seated.
+There are separate entrances for Graduates and guests.
+The doors will be closed at the ceremony start time and latecomers will not be able to join that ceremony.
 Subject to capacity and availability we may be able to accommodate you at a later ceremony but this cannot be guaranteed.

 If you have any queries you should go to the Helpdesk at MyPort Nuffield.

 For information on parking in the area and transport links into the city, please see the University's maps and directions information.
 Please note, for the safety of our Graduates and guests there will be restrictions on parking in St Paul’s Road, Waltham Street, Guildhall Walk and King Henry I Street.